The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Introduction and overview

-This comparison result has several implications.
-First, on a very formal level, it allows us to identify $S_e$ as a presentation of the left adjoint in the cohesive structure on the $\infty$-topos of presheaves of spaces on $\Cart$.
-This has been indicated recently in~\cite{BEBdBP:Class_sp_of_oo-sheaves}; here we prove this formally (see the end of Section~\ref{sec:comparison of spaces from presheaves}, and see~\cite{Bunk:String} for an $\infty$-categorical treatment of this fact).
+On a very formal level, it allows us to identify $S_e$ as a presentation of the left adjoint in the cohesive structure on the $\infty$-topos of presheaves of spaces on $\Cart$.
+This has also been observed recently in~\cite{BEBdBP:Class_sp_of_oo-sheaves}.

-Further, we can apply Theorem~\ref{st:intro comparison} to give a purely homotopy-theoretic proof of the following result, which is sometimes referred to as the Whitehead Approximation Theorem:

-\begin{theorem} Let $M$ be any manifold.
-The smooth singular complex of $M$---that is, the simplicial set $\Mfd(\Delta_e, M)$---and the singular complex $\Sing(M)$ of the topological space underlying $M$ are weakly equivalent in $\sSet$. \end{theorem}

-In our proof, at no point do we need to approximate a continuous map by smooth maps.
-Instead, the proof relies on a result about \v{C}ech nerves of open coverings from~\cite{DHI:Hypercovers_and_sPShs}, a version of the Nerve Theorem, see e.g.~\cite{Borsuk:Systems_of_compacta,Leray:Homol_of_loc_const_sp,Segal:Cats_and_Coho_Thys,DI:Top_hypercovers_and_A1} (concretely, we use~\cite[Thm.~A.3.1]{Lurie:HA}, which is sometimes also called Lurie's Seifert van Kampen Theorem), and a modified two-sided simplicial bar construction for simplicial presheaves, which we introduce in Appendix~\ref{app:B_Ex construction}.
-This illustrates that the model categories $\scH_\infty^{p/i\, I}$ are of interest beyond their abstract properties: they provide useful tools for doing smooth homotopy theory.

-Next, we construct a fibrant replacement functor $\Cc^{p/i}$ for the localisation $\scH_\infty^{p/i\, I}$; this construction is motivated by the \emph{concordance sheaves} introduced recently in~\cite{BEBdBP:Class_sp_of_oo-sheaves}.
-Thereby, we obtain explicit access to the mapping spaces in $\scH_\infty^{p/i\, I}$.
-Proving that $\Cc^{p/i}$ is indeed a fibrant replacement relies on the properties of the functor $S_e$ that we prove throughout this text, and in particular on Theorem~\ref{st:intro S_e}.
-Combining this with Theorems~\ref{st:intro comparison} and~\ref{st:intro Whitehead}, we can compute the mapping spaces in the localisation $\scH_\infty^{p/i\, I}$:
+Finally, we construct a fibrant replacement functor for $\scH^{p/i\, I}$, motivated by the \emph{concordance sheaves} introduced in~\cite{BEBdBP:Class_sp_of_oo-sheaves}, generalising concepts from~\cite{MW:Mumford}.
+We thereby obtain explicit access to the mapping spaces in $\scH^{p/i\, I}$:

-\begin{theorem} Let $F,G \in \scH_\infty$ be any simplicial presheaves on $\Cart$.
-Let $M \in \Mfd$ be any manifold, and define $\ul{M} \in \scH_\infty$ by setting $\ul{M}(c) = \Mfd(c,M)$ for any cartesian space $c \in \Cart$.
+\begin{theorem} Let $F,G \in \scH$ be any simplicial presheaves on $\Cart$.
+Let $M \in \Mfd$ be any manifold, and define $\ul{M} \in \scH$ by setting $\ul{M}(c) = \Mfd(c,M)$ for any cartesian space $c \in \Cart$.
 There are canonical isomorphisms

 in $\rmh \sSet$, the homotopy category of spaces. \end{theorem}